NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Step-Function Modifiers

-Rather than writing a brand-new step function every time we want to do something a bit different, the following "modifier" functions take a bunch of step functions and produce *new* step functions with modified behavior.
+Rather than writing a brand-new step function every time something a bit different is required, the following "modifier" functions take a bunch of step functions and produce *new* step functions with modified behavior.
 See also [Tutorial/Basics](Python_Tutorials/Basics.md) for examples.

 #### Miscellaneous Step-Function Modifiers